-Homebaked cookies can come together faster than you can chase an elf up a tree, especially if you keep a stash of baked and unbaked cookies in the freezer.
+Home baked cookies can come together faster than you can chase an elf up a tree, when you keep a stash of baked cookies and frozen cookie dough in the freezer.

 And sometimes ya just really, really need one.

 It’s quick.
 Mixing up cookie dough really doesn’t take much time.
 If you have a stand mixer, the process goes super quick.
 Use a quick-release cookie scoop, and dishing them out happens in a flash.